Cohousing promotes social, economic and environmental sustainability, through the following means:

 - Equal opportunity for personal self-realization.
 All members have equal opportunity for participation, leadership roles and access to information.

 - Reduced need for external human resources and infrastructures.
 In a community where people know their neighbours, there is considerable opportunity for the natural connections and support that reduce the burdens of day to day living.
-Daycare is often provided collaboratively by the families who need it.
+Child care is often provided collaboratively by the families who need it.
 The little things that make living independently challenging for elders can be supplied naturally in a cohousing community, reducing the need for outside support.

 - Safety and Security.
 “Safety is in knowing your neighbours – not in walls and barriers.” – Corporal Dan Kelly RCMP.